whatufind/find-app/README.md

 This is one way to run your app — you can also run it directly from within Android Studio and Xcode respectively.

-## Contributing to rnboilerplate
+## Contributing to whatufind
 <!--- If your README is long or you have some specific process or steps you want contributors to follow, consider creating a separate CONTRIBUTING.md file--->
-To contribute to rnboilerplate, follow these steps:
+To contribute to whatufind, follow these steps:

 1. Clone this repository.
 2. Create a branch: `git checkout -b <branch_name>`.